Lucasor99/TFM/README.md

 ## Application Deployment in Kubernetes

+>[!WARNING]
+>Before deploying the application, you should create your own custom container image and change it in the deployment files.

 To deploy the application within a Kubernetes cluster, use the `auto-gs.py` script.
 This script automates the deployment process, ensuring that all components are set up correctly.
 The primary deployment command is:

 ### Deployment Command